 - Ravine – It is very common to see vehicles down on the sea wall, daytime, or nightime.
 Vehicular access to the sea wall itself should be restricted, by use of lockable bollards.
 Camping on the ravine is also quite common, and this area should also have some form of restriction.

 We have a proposal to make residential and central zones in Whitby (and potentially all villages) as 20mph.
 This would make a massive difference in terms of the safety of pedestrians and cyclists (shown on the above road collisions map), and the quality of life for residents, being able to get about by walking, and would make cycling a possibility for many residents and visitors alike.
-Please let us know what you think.

 Whilst those less able-bodied will often need to come into town by private vehicle (in the absence of a decent local bus service), the town should have a policy of aiming to reduce car parking, and give road space across to the pedestrian / cyclist, and to public transport.
-As part of this strategy of reducing car parking, the SBC policy of re-purposing of green space to be overflow car parking has to stop.
+As part of this strategy of reducing car parking, the council policy of re-purposing of green space to be overflow car parking has to stop.
 The sheer numbers of tourists in Whitby in busy periods has to be controlled, and restricting use of overspill car parking is one method that could be effective, perhaps with “all car parks full” signage visible when coming in to Whitby.